Regulation of ordinary watercourses

-The Council has the power to regulate ordinary watercourses and if issues are found the Council can enforce the following:
+We have the power to regulate ordinary watercourses and if issues are found we can enforce the following:

-- the requirement to remove or modify unconsented works, or;
+- the requirement to remove or modify unconsented works

 When an issue is brought to our attention, we will take a risk based approach when determining whether we should carry out works.
 There are many factors that may influence our decision, but key issues include:

-- the potential for internal flooding of residential / commercial buildings;
+- the potential for internal flooding of residential or commercial buildings

-- the potential for flooding of important infrastructure, and;
+- the potential for flooding of important infrastructure

 We will try to resolve the majority of issues through cooperation with riparian landowners, thus avoiding the need for us to use our formal enforcement powers.

-Staffordshire County Council, as Highway Authority, can carry out works in relation to flooding and drainage affecting the public highway.
+We, as the highway authority, can carry out works in relation to flooding and drainage affecting the public highway.
 There are also common law responsibilities for land owners to maintain roadside ditches and watercourses.